British Columbia Highway 17: Ferry route

-At Swartz Bay, Highway 17 leaves Vancouver Island, and starts on a 44 km (24 nmi)-long ferry route through the Southern Gulf Islands and the Strait of Georgia.
+At Swartz Bay, Highway 17 leaves Vancouver Island and starts on a 24 nmi ferry route through the Southern Gulf Islands and the Strait of Georgia.
 The ferry route between Swartz Bay and the Mainland is the oldest and most heavily used route in the B.C.
 Ferries system.
 After winding through the Gulf Islands, the route enters a small passage between Galiano and Mayne Islands, known as Active Pass.
 Active Pass is the midway point on the Highway 17 ferry route, but it is also the most hazardous part, as it has strong tidal currents, and has historically been the site of two maritime collisions involving BC Ferries vessels, as well as one incident of a ferry running aground.
 Consequently, ferries going through Active Pass have to sound their whistles upon entering and leaving the passage, and must adhere to a lower speed limit while transiting through it.

 After Active Pass, the Highway 17 ferry heads due northeast across the Strait of Georgia.
-Halfway across the Strait, the route begins transiting United States waters for just under 9 km (5 nmi).
+Halfway across the Strait, the route begins transiting United States waters for just under 5 nmi.
 It then crosses the 49th parallel back into Canadian waters just before landing at the Tsawwassen Ferry Terminal.